rileymd88/automl-expression-helper/README.md

 A Qlik extension that helps you create expressions for AutoML

 # Download
-The extension can be downloaded here: https://github.com/rileymd88/automl-expression-helper/releases/download/1.0.2/automl-expression-helper-ext.zip
+The extension can be downloaded here: https://github.com/rileymd88/automl-expression-helper/releases/download/1.0.3/automl-expression-helper-ext.zip

 # Demo
 ![Demo](./imgs/demo.gif)

 # Release history

+### v1.0.3
+* Added ability to create variables from the add field/variable menu

 ### v1.0.2
 * Fixed a bug which prevented extension from working with regression models